anashatem46/notion-transaction-app/README.md

 ## Usage

+1. Sign in using your credentials at `/login`.

-1. Fill in the transaction form:
+2. Fill in the transaction form:
    - **Transaction Name**: Enter a descriptive name
    - **Amount**: Enter the transaction amount
    - **Transaction Type**: Toggle between Expense and Income